-Should either party object to any panelist, they must raise all concerns, in writing, to the Title IX Coordinator or designee within three (3) business days following the notice of hearing.
+Should either party object to any panelist, they must raise all concerns, in writing, to the Title IX Coordinator or designee immediately.
 Panel members will only be unseated if the Chair concludes that a bias precludes an impartial hearing of the grievance.
 Additionally, any panelist or Chair who feels they cannot make an objective determination must recuse themselves from the proceedings when notified of the identity of the parties and all witnesses in advance of the hearing.